+The Grievance Redress Mechanism (GRM) will be available over the Project's website by using dedicated email address: digit@mzo.hr or telephone number +385 1 4594 341 (for larger infrastructure projects, a separate address for each sub-project is recommended and CSF will have its own GRM email address for Grievances connected to the selection of research organizations and firms that will participate in the Project) to receive potential complaints or to report on occurred (or noticed) incidents.
+The GRM will also enable postal delivery (Donje Svetice 38, 10 000 Zagreb, Ministry of Science and Education, Directorate for Science and Technology, Sector for European Union Programs and Projects) for those persons who are not comfortable in using electronic ways of communication.
 The mechanism focuses not only on receiving and recording complaints but also on resolving them.
 All complaints, queries and suggestions should be registered and will follow the defined procedures to ensure efficient and timely respond.
 Having an effective GRM in place will also serve the objectives of reducing conflicts and risks such as external interference, corruption, social exclusion or mismanagement; improving the quality of project activities and results; serving as an important feedback and learning mechanism for project management regarding the strengths and weaknesses of project procedures and implementation processes.